33 Truths on What Women Love About Sex in Midlife

 2. Expressing your needs and desires openly

-But speaking up about what feels good (and what doesn’t) is one of the most empowering things you can do.
+Sex gets better when you say what you want.
+Speaking up about what feels good (and what doesn’t) is one of the most empowering things you can do.
+Partners aren’t mind readers.

 3. Low stress levels before intimacy

+Stress is a major mood killer.
+One thing women love about sex is when it happens in a calm, unrushed space.
 When your nervous system slows down, your body becomes more open to pleasure.

 4. Being present in the moment (mindfulness during sex)

+What women love about sex is being fully in it—mind, body, and heart.
 When you tune into the moment, even the smallest touch can feel electric.
-And that’s where real pleasure lives.

 Communication & Emotional Connection

-5. Open sexual communication (telling your partner what you like)
+5. Open sexual communication

-6. Emotional safety with your partner (deepest form of love/connection)
+6. Emotional safety with your partner

-When you feel safe, seen, and accepted, sex becomes more than just a moment.
-It becomes a connection.
+The feeling that you can show up as your full self without fear.
+When you feel safe, seen, and accepted, sex becomes a connection.

 7. Positive feedback and encouragement during sex